United States in the Vietnam War

 After the Gulf of Tonkin incident in 1964, President Lyndon B. Johnson ordered air strikes against North Vietnam, and Congress passed the Gulf of Tonkin Resolution, which authorized military intervention in defense of South Vietnam.
 From early 1965, U.S. involvement in Vietnam escalated rapidly, launching Operation Rolling Thunder against targets in the North and ordering 3,500 Marines to the region.
 It became clear that aerial strikes alone would not win the war, so ground troops were regularly augmented.
 General William Westmoreland, who commanded the U.S. forces, opted for a war of attrition.
 Opposition to the war in the U.S. was massive, and was strengthened as news reported on the use of napalm, a mounting death toll among soldiers and civilians, the effects of the chemical defoliant Agent Orange, and U.S. war crimes such as the My Lai massacre.
 In 1968, North Vietnam and the Viet Cong launched the Tet Offensive, after which Westmoreland estimated that 200,000 more U.S. troops were needed for victory.
 Johnson rejected his request, announced he would not seek another term in office, and ordered an end to Rolling Thunder.
 Johnson's successor, Richard Nixon, adopted a policy of "Vietnamization", training the South Vietnamese army so it could defend the country and starting a phased withdrawal of American troops.
 By 1972, there were only 69,000 U.S. troops in Vietnam, and in 1973 the Paris Peace Accords were signed, removing the last of the troops.
-In 1975, the South fell to an invasion from the North, and Vietnam was reunited in 1976.
+In 1975, the South's capital of Saigon fell after a successful invasion from the North, and Vietnam was reunited in 1976.

 The costs of fighting the war for the U.S. were considerable.
 In addition to the 58,279 soldiers killed, the expenditure of about US$168 billion limited Johnson's Great Society program of domestic reforms and created a large federal budget deficit.
 Some historians blame the lack of military success on poor tactics, while others argue that the U.S. was not equipped to fight a determined guerilla enemy.
 The failure to win the war dispelled myths of U.S. military invincibility and divided the nation between those who supported and opposed the war.
-As of 2019, it was estimated that approximately 610,000 Vietnam veterans are still alive, making them the second largest group of military veterans behind those of the war on terror.
+As of 2019, it was estimated that approximately 610,000 Vietnam veterans are still alive, making them the second-largest group of military veterans behind those of the war on terror.
 The war has been portrayed in the thousands of movies, books, and video games centered on the conflict.